DAX STOCHASTIC OSCILLATOR INTRODUCTION

-The stochastic indicator helps determine when a market is overbought or oversold and checks if the buying or selling pressure is running out of steam, suggesting a reversal and this helps us time a trading opportunity.
+The DAX stochastic oscillator helps determine when a market is overbought or oversold and checks if the buying or selling pressure is running out of steam, suggesting a reversal and this helps us time a trading opportunity.
 The best time to use this indicator is when you are in a trend and price has pulled back to support or has rallied up to resistance.
 Identifying the trend is easy, but identifying support and resistance can be a lot more difficult.

 The Stochastic indicator is plotted using values between 0-100 with the value of 100 consider overbought, increasing the chance of a move to the downside and the value 0 is considered oversold with the probability of a rally much higher.
 80 or high is overbought, 20 or below is oversold.
 You have an overbought and oversold region.